 Nigel is the non-executive Vice Chairman of a wealth management and private investment company, a director of various private companies, and a Board member of New York-based Americans for Oxford.
 He is an Advisory Director and past President of Pestalozzi US Children's Charity and has been actively involved on the development boards of a number of academic and educational institutions in the United Kingdom.
 He has two adult sons and lives in Monterey with his wife, Jinah.

-James Andrasick, Treasurer
+James Andrasick, Vice Chair

 Jim has a love of the land, nurtured by living and working in some of the most beautiful places on earth: Hawaii, San Francisco, Lake Tahoe, the Monterey Peninsula.
 He is currently chairman of Simpson Manufacturing (NYSE:SSD), an international provider of engineered construction products.
 Jim is the retired chairman, president & CEO of Matson Navigation, a transportation company serving the Pacific Rim, and the past president of C. Brewer & Co.
 Ltd., a Hawaii-based agribusiness with substantial landholdings, both domestic and international.
 In the course of his business career, he has been at the interface of competing interests for the farming, conservation and commercial development of real estate.
 This experience has reinforced his belief that open spaces can and need to be both protected and accessible for public use, with education as a priority.
 Jim was drawn to BSLT as a result, and became a Board Trustee and treasurer in 2017.